Work Rest and Play: Content

 The EP's success was largely down to "Night Boat to Cairo", which headlined the set and had an accompanying music video.
 The fourth song, "Don't Quote Me on That", was a commentary on press coverage which had tried to paint the band as racists who supported the National Front (NF).
 Some of the band's shows had been disrupted by skinhead violence and, in a 1979 NME interview, Madness member Chas Smash was quoted as saying "We don't care if people are in the NF as long as they're having a good time."
 This was quoted to add to the speculation that Madness was a racist band supporting the National Front, although the band members denied those allegations.

-A promotional 12" single was issued in the UK featuring "Don't Quote Me on That" backed with the One Step Beyond... track "Swan Lake".
+A promotional 12-inch single was issued in the UK featuring "Don't Quote Me on That" backed with the One Step Beyond... track "Swan Lake".
 The version of "Don't Quote Me on That" is a different, shorter mix from the one eventually used on the UK EP, and seems to have been used in all European countries outside the UK.
 It can be heard during the opening titles of the Madness film Take It or Leave It.

 The 2010 re-release of One Step Beyond... includes the three original songs from the Work Rest and Play EP as bonus tracks on a second CD.

 International releases

 Releases varied.
-Some countries opted to issue "Night Boat to Cairo" as a two-track 45rpm single, containing a variety of B-sides: in France "Swan Lake"; in Belgium "The Young and the Old" and in Germany "Don't Quote Me on That".
-In the Netherlands "Night Boat to Cairo" was the B-side and "Tarzan's Nuts" from One Step Beyond... was the A-side of the 45rpm single; this is in addition to the 33rpm EP which was also issued there.
+Some countries opted to issue "Night Boat to Cairo" as a two-track 45 rpm single, containing a variety of B-sides: in France "Swan Lake"; in Belgium "The Young and the Old" and in Germany "Don't Quote Me on That".
+In the Netherlands "Night Boat to Cairo" was the B-side and "Tarzan's Nuts" from One Step Beyond... was the A-side of the 45 rpm single; this is in addition to the 33 rpm EP which was also issued there.
 In Portugal, the EP featured a different mix of "Night Boat to Cairo".

-In the UK 45rpm DJ and jukebox editions were printed up with "Deceives the Eye" as the B-side.
-In Italy a 33rpm 12" single was released with "Un Passo Avanti" ("One Step Beyond" sung in Italian) and "Night Boat to Cairo" on one side and "The Young and the Old" and "Don't Quote Me on That" on the other.
+In the UK 45 rpm DJ and jukebox editions were printed up with "Deceives the Eye" as the B-side.
+In Italy a 33 rpm 12-inch single was released with "Un Passo Avanti" ("One Step Beyond" sung in Italian) and "Night Boat to Cairo" on one side and "The Young and the Old" and "Don't Quote Me on That" on the other.

-When the "Grey Day"-led 6-track 12" EP was released in Japan in 1981, it contained the three 1980-recorded Work Rest and Play EP tracks, two of which were alternate mixes; the aforementioned "Don't Quote Me on That" plus "Deceives the Eye" which ends cleanly without Suggs's echoing, fading vocal.
+When the "Grey Day"-led 6-track 12-inch EP was released in Japan in 1981, it contained the three 1980-recorded Work Rest and Play EP tracks, two of which were alternate mixes; the aforementioned "Don't Quote Me on That" plus "Deceives the Eye" which ends cleanly without Suggs's echoing, fading vocal.